Rehearsal Dinner Dresses and Outfits

 For men, a nice sport coat, button-down and khakis always looks nice to me.
 A suit and tie is often appropriate, or at least a nice shirt and dress pants, unless something more casual has been given the green light by the hosts.
 Here are some ideas for the fellows.

-I promise to do more specific posts for more rehearsal dinner scenarios soon, but stayed tuned first for my coverage of all the new wedding dress collections for 2014 that are showing this weekend.
+I promise to do more specific posts for more rehearsal dinner scenarios soon, but stayed tuned first for my coverage of all the new wedding dress collections that are showing this weekend.
 Happy weekend to you all!
 And follow me Pinterest for all sorts of wedding attire ideas.